SMRNews Brief

 NuScale Power's Founding Backer Fluor Dumps Entire $159 Million Stake

-Fluor Corp sold every single share it owned in NuScale Power, cashing out 13.5 million shares for $159.4 million.
+Fluor Corp sold every share it owned in NuScale Power — 13.5 million shares for $159.4 million — ending a backing relationship that began when NuScale was still in the lab.

 NuScale Power Corporation (SMR) — stock analysis